jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 1. It returns an `Array` of values when provided with a data name defined in the dictionary
 2. `Array`s returned for data names from the same CIF category have corresponding values at the same position in the array - that is, they line up correctly if presented as columns in a table.

-At a minimum, the following methods should work with the `DataSource`:
+At a minimum, the following methods should be defined for the `DataSource`:
 `getindex`, `haskey`.

 If the above are true of your type, then it is sufficient to define